St. Helena High School: Athletics

 The Saints, as St. Helena is colloquially known, compete in the North Central League 1 in the Coastal Mountain Conference.
 From the early 1920s until the mid-1960s, St. Helena competed in the North Bay League, regularly facing much larger schools from the greater Fairfield and Sonoma areas.
-Under coach Geoge Davis (varsity football coach 1960-64), the Saints won 45 consecutive football games in an era when teams played only 9 games in a season.
+Under coach George Davis (varsity football coach 1960-64), the Saints won 45 consecutive football games in an era when teams played only 9 games in a season.
 Over this five-year period, the Saints were totally dominant as their offense scored a total of 1,267 points and their defense allowed opponents only 130.
 This took place before the introduction of section and state championships.
 St. Helena moved to the North Central League, showing prowess in basketball and in football in the 1970s.
 St. Helena's success in these two sports was capped by a CIF title in 1977 for football and 3 CIF titles for the basketball teams.
 However, after the success of their 1977 campaign, the football team began to falter, eventually falling into mediocrity while the basketball team never reached the same kind of success.
 Volleyball began to become wildly successful at this time, and after numerous league titles, it was decided that after winning the 1982 state volleyball championship, that St. Helena would move to the Superior California Athletic League, colloquially known as the SCAL.

 While the volleyball continued success, winning another state championship in 1984, the shortsighted move was detrimental to all other sports.
 St. Helena could simply not compete with many Solano County schools at the time.
 While most larger sports found little to no success, the less glamorous sports of tennis and track and field basked in success in the late 1980s.
 The tennis team enjoyed immense success at this time, winning 3 Sac Joaquin Section titles in coed tennis whilst making 11 trips to the finals, 10 straight and many against then rival Justin-Siena High School.
 By contrast, the football and softball teams performed abysmally, with the football program changing head coaches every other year.

 By the late 1990s, basketball had slowly rose to prominence once again, reaching the Sac Joaquin playoffs numerous times.
 It was announced, however, that 1999 would be St. Helena's final year in the SCAL which had fallen on hard times.
 Only 5 schools remained and the league would soon fold.
 In the twilight of the SCAL's salad days, St. Helena surprised many, finishing the 1999 football season with a 9-1 record, falling short of going undefeated.
 With the SCAL defunct by mid 2000, St. Helena was assigned into the North Coast League along with Justin-Siena by the CIF.
 Justin-Siena later moved to the Marin County League, to face other competition.